woman shouting - how to deal with anger in grief

 What does anger look like?

 Anger felt at yourself usually comes from guilt relating to something that happened or didn’t happen during their lifetime.
 For example, if your last words to each other were a fight or if there was something unspoken that never had a chance to be said, that can reflect back onto you in the form of anger.
 The same is true if you tell yourself that you should have spent more time with the person before they died.
 This kind of anger usually results in the grieving person punishing themselves in some way or another.
-In the most extreme and tragic examples, it can even result in self harm or worse.

 Anger at the person who has died is also another common form, especially if the circumstances of the death were unique or particularly tragic.
 For example, someone who has lost someone to suicide or drunk driving might feel anger towards their loved one for “abandoning” them because of the way in which they died.